How to Grow Lettuce

 Did You Know?

 Doesn’t it seem crazy that lettuce is a member of the sunflower family (Asteraceae)?
 Its Latin genus (Lactuca) refers to the milky sap seen when the leaves or stems are snapped.
-Lettuce originated in the Middle East, was cultivated in Egypt where they taught Greeks how to grow it.
+Lettuce originated in the Middle East, was cultivated in Egypt where they taught Greeks how to grow lettuce.
 Romans later brought lettuce to Western Europe and it soon spread in popularity around the world.

 Plant Seeds or Seedlings?
 Sow seeds directly in the garden or start them indoors about 3 weeks prior to transplanting them into the garden.